 - Sunday from 14:30 to 18:00

-In July and August opening hours for Seville Cathedral are:
+In July and August opening hours for Seville Cathedral are usually an hour longer in the afternoon and opening a few minutes earlier.

 The best times to visit Seville Cathedral is usually in the later afternoon but don’t visit too late as the Giralda and some of the outer rooms are evacuated from around half an hour before closing time.
 Due to the relatively late opening time, the independent traveler’s mantra of visiting first thing in the morning is less successful here than say at the Real Alcazar or the Mezquita in Cordoba.
 The church is usually busiest around noon.

-Admission is free on Monday afternoons from 16:30 to 18:00 for 70 visitors — online reservations are essential and fairly hard to obtain.
-The system jumps around a bit — at times tickets are available (and taken up) two months in advance while at others the online applications only open on the preceding Friday.
+Admission is free on some Thursdays for a limited number of visitors (around 70) — online reservations are essential and fairly hard to obtain.
+The system jumps around a bit — at times tickets are available (and taken up) two months in advance while at others the online applications only open a few days in advance.

 Tickets for Seville Cathedral